 In the bowl of a stand mixer fitted with the paddle attachment, add the butter, powdered sugar and almond extract.
 Mix on low until all ingredients are combined.

 Add the flour and mix until combined.

-Bake for 13 minutes.
+Bake for 13 minutes or until golden brown.

 Allow cookies to cool before beginning next step.